simondlevy/MultirotorDynamics/README.md

 ```

 This will run a simple [PID controller](https://en.wikipedia.org/wiki/PID_controller) to make a simulated
-quadcopter rise from the ground to 10 meters altitude.
+quadcopter rise from the ground to 10 meters altitude, over a period of 40 seconds.